aundere/heartbeat/README.md

 - `HTTP_PORT` - The port on which the HTTP server will listen (default: `3000`)
 - `NO_HEARTBEAT_TIME` - The time in seconds after which the server will be     considered down if no heartbeat is received (default: `300`)
+- `SECRET_KEY` - A secret key for the heartbeat endpoint (default: empty).
+If set, the script will require this key to be sent in the `X-Secret-Key` header.

 The script supports only Discord Webhooks for notifications.
 You can add your own alerting services by modifying the `alertServices` array in the script.
 Example: